Hello to all London residents, north, south, east and west.

 So it is with painting a house.
 But of course house painting is additionally incentivised by the avoidance of damage to the fabric of the building.

-Damage can be avoided, not only to the painted wood, but also by doing a lot of while-one-is-there things like checking gutters and garden soil height that may have risen above the Damp Proof Course-DPC.
+Damage can be avoided, not only to the painted wood, but also by doing some while-one-is-there things like checking gutters and garden soil height that may have risen above the Damp Proof Course-DPC.

 I’m talking here today about outside painting, although we also take on interior decorating, including expert paper-hanging.